 Stocks surge as Fed rolls out $2.3T lending program

-Russia, Saudi Arabia are discussing a potentially historic oil production cut
+Russia, Saudi Arabia near oil production cut

 U.S. equity markets surged Thursday morning after the Federal Reserve's plan to provide $2.3 trillion in lending to households and businesses overshadowed a surge in jobless claims.